auth0/laravel-auth0/docs/Installation.md

 # Installation

-This document is an addendum to the [README](../README.md) file, and covers advanced installation techniques.
+This document is an addendum to the [README](../README.md) file and covers advanced installation techniques.
 Please review the installation guidance there before continuing.

 ## Alternative Configuration Methods